 As with most things cannabis, understanding your dosage can be a matter of trial and error, so remember cannabis’ cardinal rule; start low and go slow.

-Most definitely.
+It is possible, especially if there is delta-9 THC in the product.
 Drug panels don’t search for specific cannabinoids but rather chemical markers called metabolites that get stored in fat cells called THC-COOH.
 These metabolites indicate that THC has been processed by the body whether it was an hour ago or two weeks ago.

 The only way you can pass a drug test after consuming Delta-8 is to delay the test for a week or longer (depending on amount and frequency of consumption).
 If you anticipate having to take a drug test soon, the only way to pass the panel is to not consume it.